· By Dana Whitfield

 • Ask how limit changes are communicated and whether there is an appeal or review process.

-Factoring is usually underwritten around the customer that owes the invoice, not only the business selling the invoice.
-A factor may approve one customer for a high limit, another for a smaller limit, and another for no funding.
+Factoring is underwritten primarily around the customers that owe the invoices, not only around the business selling them.
+For each account debtor, the factor sets a credit limit—the maximum exposure it will approve from that single customer at any time.
+A factor may approve one customer for a $200,000 limit, another for a $50,000 limit, and decline a third entirely based on credit quality.

-The agreement should explain whether invoices above a limit are rejected, reserved, funded at a lower advance, or accepted only after another invoice from the same debtor is paid.
+The agreement should explain whether invoices above a limit are rejected outright, held in a queue, funded at a lower advance rate, or accepted only after another invoice from the same debtor is paid.
+The handling process for over-limit invoices varies across programs and has practical cash flow implications for businesses with large customers.

 Short definition